What is Anthony de Mello?

 Anthony de Mello was born in 1931 in Santa Cruz, a then-suburban district of Bombay, into a Goan Catholic family.
-He entered the Society of Jesus at sixteen, was ordained in 1961, and after graduate work in spiritual theology in Rome and clinical psychology in Chicago returned to India, where in 1972 he founded the Sadhana Institute of Pastoral Counselling at De Nobili College in Pune (the residential programme later moved to Lonavla in the Western Ghats).
-The Institute was the working centre for the rest of his life — a retreat house in which Catholic priests, nuns and lay retreatants spent four to nine months at a stretch on what de Mello presented as the Spiritual Exercises of Ignatius rewritten through the body, the breath, and the Vipassanā-and-Hindu attention-practices he had picked up across two decades of Indian contemplative neighbours.
-Sadhana: A Way to God (1978) is the textbook from that period — exercises in seated stillness, body-scan, Jesus Prayer repetition, and imaginative gospel-contemplation set out as a forty-seven-step programme.
-The voice changes through the 1980s; the late conferences, gathered into books published after his sudden death from a heart attack in New York in 1987, drop the Catholic apparatus almost entirely and stay with attention itself.
+He entered the Society of Jesus at sixteen and was ordained in 1961.
+After graduate work in spiritual theology in Rome and clinical psychology in Chicago, he returned to India.
+In 1972 he founded the Sadhana Institute of Pastoral Counselling at De Nobili College in Pune.
+The residential programme later moved to Lonavla in the Western Ghats.
+The Institute was the working centre for the rest of his life.
+It ran as a retreat house where Catholic priests, nuns and lay retreatants spent four to nine months at a stretch.
+What de Mello offered them was the Spiritual Exercises of Ignatius rewritten through the body, the breath, and the Vipassanā-and-Hindu attention practices he had absorbed from two decades among Indian contemplative neighbours.
+Sadhana: A Way to God (1978) is the textbook from that period.
+It sets out forty-seven exercises in seated stillness, body-scan, Jesus Prayer repetition, and imaginative gospel-contemplation.
+Through the 1980s the voice changes.
+The late conferences, gathered into books published after his sudden death from a heart attack in New York in 1987, drop the Catholic apparatus almost entirely and stay with attention itself.

 Where to encounter him in the index

-*Awareness: The Perils and Opportunities of Reality* is the central document — a posthumously assembled transcript from the last of his conferences, edited by his Jesuit confrère J. Francis Stroud and published in 1990, in which de Mello works the single distinction between waking up and being asleep across a hundred and fifty short prose pieces.
-The book is the most concise English-language statement of the awareness register the title names, and the one of de Mello's volumes that has travelled furthest outside Catholic readership; readers have placed it alongside Rupert Spira's *Being Aware of Being Aware* and Adyashanti's *True Meditation* as much as alongside the Catholic contemplatives.
-To meet de Mello's contemporaries inside the Christian contemplative-prayer revival, Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* are the slightly older Trappist statements he respected most openly, and Thomas Keating's *Open Mind, Open Heart* and Keating on *Centering Prayer* are the contemporaneous Cistercian programme he treated as a parallel-channel solution to the same problem.
-Tara Brach and Jack Kornfield's *Power of Awareness* works the same word inside the Vipassanā lineage from which de Mello drew the body-scan portion of Sadhana.
+*Awareness: The Perils and Opportunities of Reality* is the central document.
+It is a posthumously assembled transcript from the last of his conferences, edited by his Jesuit confrère J. Francis Stroud and published in 1990.
+De Mello works one distinction throughout: waking up versus being asleep.
+It is the most concise English-language statement of the awareness register the title names.
+Readers have placed it alongside Rupert Spira's *Being Aware of Being Aware* and Adyashanti's *True Meditation* as readily as alongside the Catholic contemplatives.
+To meet de Mello's contemporaries in the Christian contemplative-prayer revival, Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* are the slightly older Trappist works he respected most.
+Thomas Keating's *Open Mind, Open Heart* and Keating on *Centering Prayer* represent the contemporaneous Cistercian programme he saw as a parallel approach to the same problem.
+Tara Brach and Jack Kornfield's Power of Awareness works the same word inside the Vipassanā lineage from which de Mello drew the body-scan portion of Sadhana.

 What is contested

-Eleven years after his death, on 24 June 1998, the Congregation for the Doctrine of the Faith — then under Cardinal Joseph Ratzinger — issued a Notification on de Mello's writings.
-The document conceded the value of the early Indian-Catholic synthesis but objected to the later conferences on three specific grounds: that they presented God as an impersonal something rather than a personal someone; that they framed Jesus as one master among others rather than the unique mediator the Catholic creed names; and that the book Awareness in particular drifted toward what the Notification called religious indifferentism.
+On 24 June 1998, the Congregation for the Doctrine of the Faith, then under Cardinal Joseph Ratzinger, issued a Notification on de Mello's writings.
+The document conceded the value of the early Indian-Catholic synthesis but raised three objections to the later conferences.
+First, they presented God as an impersonal something rather than a personal someone.
+Second, they framed Jesus as one master among others rather than the unique mediator the Catholic creed names.
+Third, the book Awareness in particular drifted toward what the Notification called religious indifferentism.
 Catholic editions of the later books published after the Notification are required to carry the document as a preface.
-The Jesuit-internal reception has been mixed: some confrères read the Notification as protecting non-specialist Catholic readers from material they would otherwise mis-handle, others read it as an institutional misreading of the contemplative register de Mello was working in by his last years.
+The Jesuit-internal reception has been mixed.
+Some confrères read the Notification as protecting non-specialist readers from material they would otherwise mis-handle.
+Others read it as an institutional misreading of the contemplative register de Mello was working in by his last years.

 Why he matters here

-De Mello is the modern test case for whether the awareness vocabulary that the Hindu and Buddhist contemplative traditions developed across two and a half millennia can be carried inside a Roman Catholic frame without one or the other deforming.
-The Notification read the answer as no. His readership — Catholic, ex-Catholic, post-Catholic, and entirely uncatechised — has voted with its bookshelves for yes, with friction.
-The friction is the data the entry is interested in: where the line falls between an Ignatian Exercise rewritten with breath and body-scan and the wholesale displacement of the Exercise's Christological core; where the line falls between contemplative prayer attentive to the God who is not an object and an attention-practice that has no need for the noun God at all.
+De Mello is the modern test case for whether the awareness vocabulary of the Hindu and Buddhist contemplative traditions can be carried inside a Roman Catholic frame without one or the other deforming.
+The Notification read the answer as no. His readership — Catholic, ex-Catholic, post-Catholic, and entirely uncatechised — has voted for yes, with friction.
+Two questions define that friction.
+Where does an Ignatian Exercise rewritten with breath and body-scan become the wholesale displacement of the Exercise's Christological core?
+Where does contemplative prayer attentive to the God who is not an object become an attention practice that has no need for the noun God at all?
 De Mello stayed on both sides of that line throughout his life, and the volumes the index carries record both.